 Linear Regression in Python using Statsmodels

-In this guide, you’ll see how to perform a linear regression in Python using statsmodels.
+In this short guide, you’ll see how to perform a linear regression in Python using statsmodels.

 Here are the topics to be reviewed: